War crimes in the Kosovo War: More findings of war crimes

-Indictments to KLA leaders
+Trials of KLA leaders

-The ICTY also leveled indictments against KLA members Fatmir Limaj, Haradin Bala, Isak Musliu and Agim Murtezi, indicted for crimes against humanity.
-They were arrested on 17–18 February 2003.
-Charges were soon dropped against Agim Murtezi as a case of mistaken identity, whereas Fatmir Limaj was acquitted of all charges on 30 November 2005 and released.
-The charges were in relation to the prison camp run by the defendants at Lapušnik between May and July 1998.
+The ICTY also leveled indictments against KLA members Fatmir Limaj, Haradin Bala, Isak Musliu and Agim Murtezi, for crimes against humanity in relation to the prison camp run by the defendants at Lapušnik between May and July 1998.
+They were arrested in February 2003.
+Charges were soon dropped against Agim Murtezi as a case of mistaken identity.
+The court charged the other three for the torture, beatings and murders of Serb civilian detainees.
+Limaj and Musliu were acquitted of all charges on 30 November 2005 and released.
+Bala was convicted of torture and cruel treatment of the detainees and for the murder of nine prisoners on 25 or 26 July 1998.
+He was sentenced to 13 years and granted early release in 2012.